 Teach English at a public school while learning about Chile's arts and political structures.

 Trek to the top of Machu Picchu while also taking a semester to study art, business or the social sciences.

 Explore topics interesting to Spanish speakers

 Each semester, fascinating new and different topics courses are offered for in-depth study of a selected topic of interest for Spanish majors and minors!
 These courses vary each semester.
-A few examples of the kinds of topics to be explored are:
+A few examples are:

 - Representations of the Spanish Civil War